ysugimoto/ginger/README.md

 if `--stage` option id supplied, ginger tries to create deployment to target stage.
 Otherwise, only create resources.

-Note that the `AWS API Gateway` manages endpoints as `pathpart`, it is part of segment, so we need to create by each seguemnts rescursively.
+Note that the `AWS API Gateway` manages endpoints as `pathpart`, it is part of segment, so we need to create recursively by each segment.
-But you don't need to care about it because `ginger` creates and manages sub-path on `Ginger.toml`.
+But you don't need to care about it because `ginger` creates and manages sub-path automatically and save on `Ginger.toml`.

 In detail, see [AWS API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-settings-method-request.html).